 Articles

-How to find the right angle at cleanout time Posted about 2 years ago
+How to find the right angle at cleanout time Posted over 2 years ago

 In the NFL, three are many different techniques an offensive lineman can use in order to spring the running back behind him into an inviting hole.
 Sometimes it is all about straight-ahead size and power – so-called ‘smash-mouth football’ – but on rather more occasions, it is not.